chenruid/Portfolio/README.md

-## Developer Portfolio Landing Page Template
+## Ruidong's Portfolio

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
-Based on a Minimal Jekyll theme for GitHub Pages.
+I have three works in my portfolio: a study on game maps, a project finding AR app design, and a mobile game development.

 <img src="images/demo.gif?raw=true"/>